lenileiro/ex_datalog/README.md

 ExDatalog is a library for defining and querying facts and rules in a Datalog-inspired logic programming system.
 It allows users to create complex logical rules and infer new facts based on these rules and the existing facts.

+ExDatalog is a library for defining and querying facts and rules in a Datalog-inspired modelled as ReBAC (Relationship-Based Access Control).

 ### Installation

 To use ExDatalog in your project, add it to your dependencies: